A Short Introduction to Cosmology and its Current Status: Constraining the cosmological model

 {\it {Total Matter Density $\Omega_M$:}} There is broad agreement on this parameter with the Planck 2018 constraints, leading to $\Omega_M = 0.315 \pm 0.007$.
 Nevertheless, some mild tensions have been emerging, depending on the analysis.
 For example, assuming $\Lambda$CDM, the DESI spectroscopic survey, on its own leads to $\Omega_M = 0.298 \pm 0.009$, which is marginally inconsistent with the CMB constraints.
 A compilation of weak lensing measurements \cite{Garcia-Garcia:2024gzy}, leads to a further discrepancy, with $\Omega_M=0.212^{+0.017}_{0.032}$.

-{\it {Fractional Baryon Density $\Omega_b h^2$:}} Current CMB constraints from Planck 2018 give $\Omega_b h^2 = 0.02237 \pm 0.00015$ which are very consistent with constraints from big bang nucleosynthesis \cite{Fields:2019pfx}: $\Omega_b h^2 = 0.0219 \pm 0.0003$.
+{\it {Fractional Baryon Density $\Omega_b h^2$:}} Current CMB constraints from Planck 2018 give ${\Omega_b h^2 = 0.02237 \pm 0.00015}$ which are very consistent with constraints from big bang nucleosynthesis \cite{Fields:2019pfx}: ${\Omega_b h^2 = 0.0219 \pm 0.0003}$.
 There are still slight discrepancies with constraints from the abundance of Lithium, but these are within current uncertainties.

 {\it {Amplitude of density fluctuations $\sigma_8$:}} The CMB places tight unambiguous constraints, with the Planck 2018 measurements, of $\sigma_8=0.811\pm0.006$, while spectroscopic redshift surveys, with DESI, lead to $\sigma_8=0.8121\pm0.005$.
 Weak lensing surveys, on the other hand lead to slightly lower values; it has become customary to use $S_8=\sigma_8(\Omega_M/0.3)^{1/2}$.
 The Planck 2018 constraints give $S_8=0.832\pm0.013$.
-The DES year 3 analysis \cite{DES:2021wwk} found $S_8=0.776\pm0.017$, while the KIDS analysis \cite{Li:2023azi} has $S_8=0.776\pm 0.03$, although a more recent, more complete KIDS-Legacy analysis \cite{Wright:2025xka} has found a slightly higher value, $S_8=0.821^{+0.016}_{-0.021}$.
+The DES year 3 analysis \cite{DES:2021wwk} found $S_8=0.776\pm0.017$, while the KIDS analysis \cite{Li:2023azi} has $S_8=0.776\pm 0.03$, although a more recent, more complete KIDS-Legacy analysis \cite{Wright:2025xka} has found a slightly higher value, $S_8=0.821^{+0.016}_{-0.021}$, consistent with the Planck constraints.